A Journey through Ayurvedic Herbalism

 Tridosha Theory

-Central to Ayurveda is the Tridosha theory, which proposes that every individual is a unique combination of three doshas or life energies: Vata (air & space), Pitta (fire & water), and Kapha (water & earth).
-Understanding one's predominant dosha enables personalized treatment and prevention strategies.
-This personalized approach resonates with modern naturopathy's emphasis on individualized care.
+Central to Ayurveda is the Tridosha theory, which describes three foundational energies: Vata (air & space), Pitta (fire & water), and Kapha (water & earth).
+Ayurveda suggests that maintaining balance among these elements is key to overall wellness.
+This concept aligns with modern holistic approaches that consider individualized care and well-being.

 Panchakarma